bioinfo-upch/linear-models-enzymatic-function/README.md

 The outputs are the following figures:

-- Comparison of fluctuation profiles for two mutated and the wild-type PZAse
+- Comparison of fluctuations, RMSFs, and electrostatic potentials profiles for all the structures under study, highlighting the WT profiles in red.

-- A boxplot of fluctuation per position for the flap region of PZAse (His51 - His71).
-Each position has two boxplots, one for PZAses with catalytic constant under the median value and the other above it

-- A boxplot of fluctuation per pesition along all the PZAse for enzymes with a catalytic constant above the median value
+- Three boxplots of fluctuations, RMSFs, and electrostatic potentials per position along PZAse for structures with a relative k<sub>cat<\sub> greater  or equal than 50, and other three similar boxplots for structures with a relative kcat less than 50.

 - A boxplot of fluctuation per pesition along all the PZAse for enzymes with a catalytic constant under the median value